MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-stack/migrate-deploy.md

 # Deploy workloads to Azure Stack Hub

-By using Azure Stack, your organization can run their own instance of Azure in their datacenter.
+By using Azure Stack, your organization can run its own instance of Azure in its datacenter.
 Organizations include Azure Stack in their cloud strategy because it helps them handle situations when the public cloud won't work for them.
 The three most common reasons to use Azure Stack are:
 * Poor network connectivity to the public cloud.
 * Regulatory or contractual requirements.
 * Back-end systems that can't be exposed to the internet.

-## Infrastructure as a service (IaaS) deployment
+## Infrastructure as a service deployment

-Regardless of the reason to deploy IaaS, deployment to Azure Stack Hub is similar to any other IaaS deployment.
+Regardless of the reason to deploy infrastructure as a service (IaaS), deployment to Azure Stack Hub is similar to any other IaaS deployment.
 People often think of IaaS only as virtual machines (VMs), but IaaS is more than that.
-When you deploy a VM in Azure or Azure Stack, the machine comes with a software-defined network, including Domain Name System (DNS), public IPs, firewall rules (also called network security groups), and many other capabilities.
-The VM deployment also creates disks for your VMs on software-defined storage using Azure Blob storage.
+When you deploy a VM in Azure or Azure Stack, the machine comes with a software-defined network, including Domain Name System, public IPs, firewall rules (also called network security groups), and many other capabilities.
+The VM deployment also creates disks for your VMs on software-defined storage by using Azure Blob storage.

 For deeper guidance on deploying VMs to Azure Stack, see the [Azure Stack compute overview](https://docs.microsoft.com/azure-stack/user/azure-stack-compute-overview?view=azs-2002).

-## Platform as a service (PaaS) deployment
+## Platform as a service deployment

-In the cloud, all PaaS resources run on some form of infrastructure service, such as a virtual machine (VM).
+In the cloud, all platform as a service (PaaS) resources run on some form of infrastructure service, such as a VM.
 However, Azure services obfuscate those backend resources so you don't have to manage them.
 The obfuscation and coordination of those infrastructure resources is managed by Azure Resource Manager.
 You may have seen one aspect of Resource Manager when deploying to Azure using an Azure Resource Manager template.
 Those templates tell Azure which resource provider you want to invoke and how you want your resources to be configured.

 When the cloud runs in your datacenter, your stack hub administrators will need to be somewhat familiar with the layers of obfuscation.
 Before your users or developers can use a PaaS resource, the Azure Stack Hub administrator will need to install the resource provider from the marketplace.
 Those resource providers allow your instance of Azure Stack Hub to replicate the resource provider functionality of Azure in your stack instance.
 For more information on deploying Azure Stack Hub resource providers, see the [Azure Stack IaaS blog series](https://azure.microsoft.com/blog/azure-stack-iaas-part-one/).